Night Moves (band)

 Night Moves are an American indie rock band originating from Minneapolis.

 History

 Night Moves began in 2012, releasing their first full-length record titled Colored Emotions on Domino Records.
 In 2016, Night Moves released their second full-length album on Domino titled Pennied Days.
 In 2019, Night Moves released their third full-length album on Domino titled Can You Really Find Me.
+Night Moves released their fourth LP, Double Life, on July 25, 2025, and they released their lead single, "Hold On To Tonight," on March 31, 2025.